LucasRitter/ragemp-kotlin-client/README.md

 - Download the latest release build
 - Add it to your Kotlin JavaScript project
-- Enjoy the type safetly of Kotlin inside of RageMP!
+- Enjoy the type safety of Kotlin inside of RageMP!